Justin Turner Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in the league.

-- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.63).
+- The Yankees have the fourth-ranked team ERA among all league pitching staffs (3.62).

-- Yankees pitchers combine to rank 18th in baseball in home runs surrendered (72 total, 1.1 per game).
+- The Yankees rank 18th in baseball in home runs surrendered (74 total, 1.1 per game).

-- The righty last pitched on Saturday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday against the Los Angeles Dodgers, the right-hander went 6 2/3 innings, giving up one earned run while surrendering four hits.

+- The 30-year-old has put up an ERA of 3.69, with 8.7 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .179 against him.

 © 2023 Data Skrive.
 All rights reserved.